compulim/react-define-as-custom-element/README.md

 ### Defining custom methods

-Custom methods can be added to the custom element.
-When the method is called, it will trigger the callback function registered with the `useMethodCallback()` hook.
+Custom methods can be added to the custom element via the `useMethodCallback()` hook.

 ```tsx
 import { defineAsCustomElement, useMethodCallback } from 'react-define-as-custom-element';